NDKayH/UNIT-2/Project/Readme.md

 ---

-Here is a detailed **Test Plan** table for your project, which includes various functional and non-functional tests to ensure the system operates smoothly and meets the objectives.

----

 | **Test No.** | **Test Type**              | **Description**                                                                                     | **Procedure**                                                                                                                          | **Expected Outcome**                                                                                                        | **Criteria** |
 |--------------|----------------------------|-----------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|--------------|
 | 1            | Functional: Sensor Reading | Check that the DHT11 sensor reads temperature and humidity accurately.                             | Run the data collection script from the local pi.                                                                                      | Temperature and humidity readings are not fluctuating unrealistically.                                                    | B            |